ATS Resume Test: Free ATS Checker & Formatting Examples (2022)

 3. Send as a Word document

-A Word document, specifically a .doc or .docx file, is easily processed by all ATS out there and it’s also preferred by the majority of hiring managers.
-Although most ATS systems now process a PDF, some applicant systems still have trouble with them.
+A Word document, specifically a .doc or .docx file, is easily processed by all ATS out there, and it’s also preferred by the majority of hiring managers.
+Although most ATS systems can now also process a PDF file, some applicant systems still have trouble with them.

-In our team of experts’ opinion, it isn’t worth the risk to preserve your formatting on an online job application!
-Send your resume as a Word .doc to rest assured that your resume can be read easily by any ATS.
+Our team of experts believes that it isn’t worth the risk to preserve your formatting on an online job application!
+Instead, always send your resume as a Word document so you can rest assured that your resume can be read easily by any ATS.

 4. Spell out abbreviations

 An ATS may not understand all abbreviations, which is why it’s important to spell out any abbreviation you use at least once.
-The ATS resume keyword scanner may be looking for the non-abbreviated form of the word instead of an abbreviation, so be sure to spell out any abbreviations.
+The ATS resume keyword scanner may be looking for the non-abbreviated form of the word instead of an abbreviation, so make sure that it can find the text it is looking for.

-One final reason to do this is to help anyone looking at your resume understand what you do without confusing or industry-specific jargon.
-Recruiters or the person in charge of hiring is not necessarily an expert on the job’s functions.
-Make your current resume easy to understand and ATS compliant during the recruitment process!
+One final reason to do this is to help anyone looking at your resume understand what you do by avoiding confusing industry-specific jargon.
+Recruiters and hiring managers are not always familiar with a job’s duties and functions.
+Make your current resume easy to understand and ATS-compliant during the recruitment process!

 Examples of spelling out abbreviations: